dailymotion/vast-client-js/docs/api/vast-parser.md

 ```

 ### parseVAST(vastXml, options)<a name="parse"></a>
-Parses the given xml Object into a [`VASTResponse`](https://github.com/dailymotion/vast-client-js/blob/master/docs/api/class-reference.md#vastresponse).
+Parses the given xml Object into a [VASTResponse](https://github.com/dailymotion/vast-client-js/blob/master/docs/api/class-reference.md#vastresponse).
 Returns a `Promise` which either resolves with the fully parsed `VASTResponse` or rejects with an `Error`.

 #### Parameters
  * **`vastXml: Object`** - An object representing an xml document
  * **`options: Object`** - An optional Object of parameters to be used in the parsing process
-    * `timeout: Number` - A custom timeout for the possible wrapper resolving requests (default `0`)
+    * `timeout: Number` - A custom timeout for the possible wrapper resolving requests (default `120000`)
-    * `withCredentials: Boolean` - A boolean to enable the withCredentials options for the XHR and FLASH URLHandlers (default `false`)
+    * `withCredentials: Boolean` - A boolean to enable the withCredentials options for the XHR URLHandler (default `false`)
     * `wrapperLimit: Number` - A number of Wrapper responses that can be received with no InLine response (default `0`)
     * `urlHandler: URLHandler` - Custom urlhandler to be used instead of the default ones [`urlhandlers`](../../src/urlhandlers)
     * `urlhandler: URLHandler` - Fulfills the same purpose as `urlHandler`, which is the preferred parameter to use